+- demonstrates pathologic anatomy corresponding to symptoms; OR

-- → Cervical Spinal Fusion is considered appropriate if ANY of the following is TRUE: - ◆ The procedure is an anterior or posterior cervical fusion, and ANY of the following is TRUE5-6: - The patient has myelopathy, and ALL of the following are TRUE: - ANY of the following myelopathy symptoms: - Gait disturbance or abnormality; OR - ◆ Frequent falls; OR - Neck, subscapular, shoulder, or upper extremity pain; OR - Lower or upper extremity weakness; OR - Paresthesias or numbness in the upper extremities; OR - Loss of dexterity/coordination; OR - Bowel or bladder dysfunction; AND - ANY of the following myelopathy findings^z: - Lhermitte's sign: an electric shock-like sensation down the spine or into the upper extremities with forward flexion of the cervical spine; OR
+- The patient has myelopathy, and ALL of the following are TRUE:

+- ANY of the following myelopathy symptoms:

+- Gait disturbance or abnormality; OR

+- Frequent falls; OR

+- Neck, subscapular, shoulder, or upper extremity pain; OR

+- Lower or upper extremity weakness; OR

+- Paresthesias or numbness in the upper extremities; OR

+- Loss of dexterity/coordination; OR

+- Bowel or bladder dysfunction; AND

+- ◆ ANY of the following myelopathy findings4:

+- Lhermitte's sign: an electric shock-like sensation down the spine or into the upper extremities with forward flexion of the cervical spine; OR

-- Hoffman's sign; OR - ANY of the following lower motor neuron (LMN) findings in the upper extremities: - Weakness; OR - Atrophy; OR - ANY of the following upper motor neuron (UMN) findings in the lower extremities: - Hypertonicity; OR - Hyperreflexia; OR - Positive Babinski (extension of toes with distal to proximal plantar stimulation of foot); OR - Multiple beats or sustained clonus; OR - Decreased sensation, proprioception, or vibratory sense; OR - ◆ Loss of sphincter tone; AND - Diagnostic finding of spinal cord compressive pathology consistent with the presentation utilizing the following8-12: - Magnetic resonance imaging (MRI) scans are the preferred advanced imaging diagnostic method; OR - Computed tomography (CT) myelography is recommended in the event of MRI contraindication; OR - The patient has radiculopathy, and ALL of the following are TRUE: - ANY of the following radiculopathy symptoms: - Neck pain; OR - ◆ Arm pain; OR - Scapular pain; OR - Periscapular pain; OR - Anterior chest pain; OR - Weakness, numbness, or paresthesia in the upper extremity; OR - Headache; AND - ANY of the following radiculopathy findings: - ◆ Upper extremity motor strength deficit; OR - Upper extremity sensory deficit; OR - Absent or decreased deep tendon reflexes; OR - Scapular winging; OR - ◆ ANY of the following positive specialty tests: - Spurling's test or maneuver or compression test (reproduction of
+- Hoffman's sign; OR

+- ANY of the following lower motor neuron (LMN) findings in the upper extremities:

+- Weakness; OR

+- o Atrophy; OR

+- ANY of the following upper motor neuron (UMN) findings in the lower extremities:

+- Hypertonicity; OR

+- Hyperreflexia; OR

+- Positive Babinski (extension of toes with distal to proximal plantar stimulation of foot); OR

+- Multiple beats or sustained clonus;

+OR

+- Decreased sensation, proprioception, or vibratory sense; OR

+- Loss of sphincter tone; AND

+- ◆ Diagnostic finding of spinal cord compressive pathology consistent with the presentation utilizing the following5-9:

+- Magnetic resonance imaging (MRI) scans are the preferred advanced imaging diagnostic method; OR

+- Computed tomography (CT)

+myelography is recommended in the

+event of MRI contraindication; OR

+- The patient has radiculopathy, and ALL of the following are TRUE:

+- ◆ ANY of the following radiculopathy symptoms:

+- Neck pain; OR

+- Arm pain; OR

+- Scapular pain; OR

+- Periscapular pain; OR

+- Anterior chest pain; OR

+- Weakness, numbness, or paresthesia in the upper extremity; OR

+- Headache; AND

+- ◆ ANY of the following radiculopathy findings:

+- Upper extremity motor strength deficit;

+OR

+- Upper extremity sensory deficit; OR

+- Absent or decreased deep tendon reflexes; OR

+- Scapular winging; OR

+- ANY of the following positive specialty tests:

-- symptoms with neck extension, lateral flexion, and downward compression or loading; OR - Shoulder abduction test (symptoms are relieved with shoulder abduction); AND - Diagnostic finding of spinal cord compressive pathology consistent with the presentation utilizing the following8-12: - Magnetic resonance imaging (MRI) scans are the preferred advanced imaging diagnostic method; OR - Computed tomography (CT) myelography recommended in the event of MRI contraindication; AND - ANY of the following is TRUE: - No significant improvement in pain or disability level due to symptoms, despite receiving non-surgical management interventions for more than six (6) weeks, including ALL of the following (unless medically contraindicated): - Physical therapy including home exercise program; AND - Anti-inflammatory medications or oral steroids; AND - Facet injections/medial branch blocks (MBBB) or epidural steroid injections (ESI); OR - The patient's severe pain or disability is affecting their quality of life and limiting their daily life (including working and ability to provide self care); OR - Fracture or instability on radiographic films measuring ANY of the following: - Sagittal plane angulation greater than 11° at a single level; OR - Greater than 3.5 mm of anterior subluxation in association with radicular/cord dysfunction; OR - Subluxation at the (C1) level at the atlantodental interval of more than 3 mm in an adult and 5 mm in a child13
+- Spurling's test or maneuver or compression test (reproduction of symptoms with neck extension, lateral flexion, and downward compression or loading; OR

+- Shoulder abduction test (symptoms are relieved with shoulder abduction); AND

+- Diagnostic finding of spinal cord compressive pathology consistent with the presentation utilizing the following5-9:

+- Magnetic resonance imaging (MRI) scans are the preferred advanced imaging diagnostic method; OR - Computed tomography (CT) myelography recommended in the event of MRI contraindication; AND - ♦ ANY of the following is TRUE: - The patient fails to show significant improvement in pain or disability level due to symptoms, despite receiving conservative management (e.g., rest, analgesics, physical therapy, oral or injectable corticosteroids) must be documented for a period of greater than 6 weeks.
+Documentation should include detailed evidence of the measures taken, rather than solely a physician's statement; OR - The patient's severe pain or disability is affecting their quality of life and limiting their daily life (including working and ability to provide self-care); OR - Fracture or instability on radiographic films measuring ANY of the following: - Sagittal plane angulation greater than 11° at a single level; OR - Greater than 3.5 mm of anterior subluxation in association with radicular/cord dysfunction; OR - Subluxation at the (C1) level at the atlantodental interval of more than 3 mm in an adult and 5 mm in a child10.